 Ruth hosted the telechats from 2009 to 2014, so you’ll hear her voice as she interviews journal experts during those years.

 Peter was educated as an art historian and is a practising artist.
 His journaling has been typically associated with the phenomenon known as the travel diary, but he has seen the devotion and inherent power of the journaling practice of his life partner Lynda Monk.

-Peter looks forward to supporting members and visitors of the IAJW.org Association and website.
+As the IAJW Client Care Manager, Peter values supporting members and visitors of the IAJW.org association and website.
 In this role, he likes to think of himself as a “concierge” who can help members get the most out of their connection to the IAJW and the many offerings, resources and courses.